mainmatter/eserde/README.md

 ## Future plans

-We plan to add first-class support for more data formats, in particular YAML and TOML.
+We plan to add first-class support for more data formats, in particular YAML.
 They are frequently used for configuration files, another scenario where batch error reporting would significantly improve our developer experience.